Early Modern English Bible translations: Geneva Bible

-Queen Mary temporarily restored the Church of England to allegiance to Rome.
+Queen Mary I temporarily restored the Church of England to allegiance to Rome.
 The secret use of Reformed translations of the Bible began again, despite official efforts to restore England to Roman Catholic unity.
 The only Bible translation published during Mary's reign was the Whittingham New Testament of 1557 printed in Geneva (Herbert #106).
 English scholarship was driven into exile, and found its way to Frankfurt and Geneva again.
 There the spirit of scholarship was untrammeled.
 They found material for scholarly study of the Bible, and there they made and published a new version of the Bible in English, the Geneva Bible.
 During Elizabeth's reign sixty editions of it appeared.

 The Geneva Bible was first published in 1560 (Herbert #107).
 It made several changes: for one, the Geneva edition was the first to show the division into verses.
 The chapter division was made three centuries earlier, but the verses belong to the Genevan version, and are meant to make the book suitable for responsive use and for reader reference.
 They were taken in large part from the work of Stephanus (Robert Estienne of Paris), who had divided the Greek Testament into verses in 1551, during a journey which he was compelled to make between Paris and Lyon.

 The Geneva version was printed both in Roman type and in the older typeface, black letter.
 It had full "notes on hard passages", some of which eventually proved controversial to King James and were thus a prompt to a new translation; the King James version.
 The work itself was completed after the accession of Elizabeth, when most of the religious leaders had returned to England from their exile under Mary.

 The Geneva Bible was compiled by William Whittingham, who had succeeded John Knox as pastor of the English congregation at Geneva, Switzerland.
 Whittingham was married to John Calvin's sister and the translation was viewed as too Calvinist by the Church of England.